qzq92/SimpleCodeInterpreter/README.md

 # SimpleCodeInterpreter

-Simple Code Interpreter tools built using Agents and LLM to containing the following which would be routed through the use of Router Agent:
+Simple Code interpreter built using LLM model, Agents with ReAct paradigm to decide on which defined tools is to be used based on input prompts set via the *ROUTER_AGENT_PROMPT*-prefixed environment variables in *.env* file.
 - QR code generation based on prompts containing url fed into Agents and LLM model
 - CSV analyzer based on sample *episode_info.csv* csv file representing "Seinfield" TV series, using langchain experimental agent involving *create_csv_agent*.